wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 are handled.**

 If the called function is the "free" function, the call is viewed as safe.
+Calls to standard delete/delete[] operators are viewed as safe too.

 If the called function is an unknown externally defined function and any of the arguments is a pointer to an aggregate type, that type is marked with the